goatgirl86/Final_Project_Wildfires/README.md

 ![image](https://user-images.githubusercontent.com/92705556/170169236-00e58144-994f-4a40-b6b3-a2fe06629178.png)

 **NOTE: In the end, we decided to go with Easy Ensemble Classifer using Label Encoder for our prediction tool.
-This model had a accuracy score and was easier to merge with our web app than some of the other models.**
+This model had a high accuracy score and was easier to merge with our web app than some of the other models.**

 ## Database
 To create our Database, we chose to use PgAdmin and SQL Alchemy.
 Within our database, we have four main tables that are all connected through a common field: 'fire_id'.
 The original four tables were: fire_category, fire_info, fire_location, and weather_data.
 Using SQLAlchemy and Python, we then queried and joined information from the four original tables to create new tables.